sixman9/vcproj2cmake/README.txt

 authoritative project information, instead of the static .vcproj files).

-OTOH by using our scripts for one-time-conversion only, you will lose out on any improvements done to our online conversion script in the future (such as automagically provided installation/packaging configuration mechanisms, ...), thus it's a tough initial decision to make on whether to maintain an online conversion infrastructure or to go initial-convert only.
+OTOH by using our scripts for one-time-conversion only, you will lose out on any of the hopefully substantial improvements done to our online conversion script in the future
+(such as automagically provided installation/packaging configuration mechanisms, ...), thus it's a tough initial decision to make on whether to maintain an online conversion infrastructure or to go initial-convert only and thus run _all_ sides on a CMake-based setup.

 ===============================================================================
 Explanation of core concepts:

 === Hook script includes ===